Motion Industries Category Pages

 Two approaches, one goal

-Competitors like Grainger, Fastenal, and MSC leverage a simple layout featuring a menu of subcategories with representative images.
+A common pattern across industries is a simple layout featuring a menu of subcategories with representative images.
 This layout focuses on navigation and serves as an intermediary page to help users navigate to the product listing page.

-Competitors like Global Industrial, Home Depot and Lowe's leverage a more content heavy layout to feature additional content, like resources and buying guides, to support browsing and encourage discoverability.
+One established approach in the space leverage a more content heavy layout to feature additional content, like resources and buying guides, to support browsing and encourage discoverability.

-Explorations: Designing a flexible template to adapt to 19 product catgories
+Designing a flexible template to adapt to 19 product catgories

 EXPLORATIONS

-Exploration 1: List All Categories
+Exploration 1: List all categories

 Exploration 2: Highlight top categories only